Tinsukia district: Tourism

-Dibru Saikhowa National Park is famous for birds and is a biodiversity hotspot with over 350 species of avifauna providing unique habitat for globally threatened species.
-A safe haven for extremely rare white-winged wood duck and many migratory birds.
-Its feral horses are precisely sufficient to make the visitor wild.
+Dibru Saikhowa National Park is famous for birds and is a biodiversity hotspot with over 350 species of avifauna providing habitat for globally threatened species.
+It is a safe haven for white-winged wood duck and many migratory birds.
+There are also feral horses.

 Dehing Patkai Wildlife Sanctuary is one of the last remaining lowland tropical wet evergreen forests of Assam.
 It spreads over an area of 300 km^{2}. in the southern and eastern parts of the district.
 It is home to various types of wildlife like the hoolock gibbon, pig-tailed macaque, slow loris, tiger, elephant, clouded leopard, and hornbill.